ibm-cloud-docs/openwhisk/runtimes.md

 | --- | --- |
 | `cloudant` | The `cloudant` NPM package is not available in `nodejs:10`.
 The package is deprecated.
 You need to use the official NPM package [@cloudant/cloudant](https://www.npmjs.com/package/@cloudant/cloudant){: external} v3.0.0 when importing the Node.js module (that is, `require('@cloudant/cloudant')`) also [v3.x only returns Promises](https://github.com/cloudant/nodejs-cloudant/blob/master/api-migration.md#2x--3x){: external}. |
 | `cradle` | The `cradle`  NPM package is not available in `nodejs:10`. |
 | `watson-developer-cloud` | The `watson-developer-cloud` NPM package available in nodejs:10 is version 4.x.
 This version includes support for Promises.
-A list of the changes made is documented.
+A list of the changes that are made is documented.
 Note that this package is deprecated and is no longer supported.
 This package will not receive updates and will be removed in the future.
 Move your action to the `ibm-watson` package.
 | `ibm-watson` | The `ibm-watson` package available in `nodejs:10` is version 4.x.
 This package is the successor of the `watson-developer-cloud` package.
 Upgrade your action code to use this new package, since the former will not receive updates anymore.
 This package includes support for promises. |
 | `ibmiotf` | The package `ibmiotf` has been renamed by the maintainers to @wiotp/sdk.
 Make sure to update your action code to the new package.
 See [@wiotp/sdk](https://www.npmjs.com/package/@wiotp/sdk){: external} for all changes.
 The package `ibmiotf` will not receive further updates and will be removed from this runtime in the future. |